bestia-dev/mem5_game/mem5/README.md

 ## Virtual DOM

-Constructing a HTML page with Virtual DOM (vdom) is easier
-because it is rendered completely on every tick (animation frame).
+Constructing a HTML page with Virtual DOM (vdom) is easier because it is rendered completely on every tick (animation frame).
-Sometimes is hard for the developer to think what should change in the UI when some data changes.
+Sometimes is very complex what should change in the UI when some data changes.
 The data can change from many different events and very chaotically (asynchronously).
-It is easier to think how to render the complete DOM for the given data.
+It is easier to think how to render the complete DOM for a given state of data.
-The Rust Dodrio library has ticks, time intervals when it do something.
+The Rust Dodrio library has ticks, time intervals when it does something.
 If a rendering is scheduled, it will be done on the next tick.
 If a rendering is not scheduled I believe nothing happens.
 This enables asynchronous changing of data and rendering.
 They cannot happen theoretically in the same exact moment.
 So, no data race here.
 When GameData change and we know it will affect the DOM, then rendering must be scheduled.
-The main component of the Dodrio Virtual Dom is the root rendering component.
+The main component of the Dodrio Virtual Dom is the Root Rendering Component (rrc).
 It is the component that renders the complete user interface (HTML).
 The root rendering component is easily splitted  into sub-components.
 ![subcomponents](https://github.com/LucianoBestia/mem5_game/raw/master/docs/img/subcomponents.png)